-To apply for a postgraduate program, complete the application form and submit directly to USC.
+To apply for a postgraduate program, complete the application form and submit directly to UniSC.
 Some programs may require additional forms and documentation, so make sure you check the website for program specific requirements.

 Step 5.
 Find out about financial support

 Fees vary from program to program.
 Limited postgraduate programs are subsidised via Commonwealth supported places.

 You can find more information on fees for specific programs on the website, including if they are a Commonwealth supported place.

 To help with your study costs you may be eligible for scholarships or government assistance.
 You may also be eligible for the Commonwealth Government’s Higher Education Loan Program (HELP):

 - HECS-HELP— Commonwealth supported students (Australian citizens or permanent humanitarian visa holders).

 - FEE-HELP— Fee-paying students (Australian citizens or permanent humanitarian visa holders).